navpil/generics-are-hard/README.md

 # generics-are-hard

 Some sample code with generics, which are hard.
-Explanation about each package can be found below
+Explanation about each package can be found below.

+I also highly suggest reading [Java Generics Tutorial](https://docs.oracle.com/javase/tutorial/java/generics/index.html) and section Generics in Effective Java by Joshua Bloch.

 ## basics